jeromeetienne/mmo3d/public/worlds/montain/Roomserverside.md

 * room.js, script node in the world directory
 * ctor, .destroy(),.update()
 * .update(delta, now) to update bots
-* for network hooks use the socket
+* for network hooks?
-  * server side physics
+  * use the socket?
+Use special event notified thru socket?
   * anti cheat

 ### creation